lima-vm/lima/README.md

 Alternatively, you may also directly ssh into the guest: `ssh -p 60022 -o NoHostAuthenticationForLocalhost=yes 127.0.0.1`.

 #### "Does Lima work on ARM Mac?"
-Yes, it should work, but not tested on ARM.
+Yes, it should work, but not regularly tested on ARM.

 #### "Can I run non-Ubuntu guests?"
 Fedora is also known to work, see [`./examples/fedora.yaml`](./examples/fedora.yaml).